Tumminakatti: Demographics

-There are about 2500 houses in tumminakatti village.
+There are about 2500 houses in Tumminakatti.
 The local language is Kannada.

-Education
+Facilities

-The literacy rate is 80%.
-Government primary and middle, private primary and middle and government secondary schools and colleges are available in tumminakatti.
+Government primary and middle, private primary and middle and government secondary schools and colleges are available in Tumminakatti.

-Health

-There is one primary health care center, 2 primary health sub centers, 1 maternity and child welfare center, 1 TB clinic, 1 veterinary hospital, 2 family welfare centers, 6 clinics, and 7 medical shops.
+There is one primary health care center, 2 primary health sub centres, 1 maternity and child welfare center, 1 TB clinic, 1 veterinary hospital, 2 family welfare centres, 6 clinics, and 7 medical shops.